Heartbeat Monitoring¶

 AND heartbeat < NOW() - INTERVAL '5 minutes';

-With retry_timer set, a job that stops updating its heartbeat for the specified duration
+With heartbeat_timeout set, a job that stops updating its heartbeat for the

 Note

-The default retry_timer is 0 (disabled).
-Set it per entrypoint to match your
+The default heartbeat_timeout is 30 seconds.
+Set it to match your expected

 legitimately long-running jobs.